173TECH/sayn/docs/settings/settings_yaml.md

     ```

 All credentials are accessible through `self.connections['credential_name']` where `credential_name` is the
 name given in required_credentials.
-Api credentials when accessed in python are defined as dictionary,
+API credentials when accessed in python are defined as dictionary,
 whereas database connections are `Database` objects.

 ### Using environment variables